What’s up with building codes?

 What’s next for energy codes in Minnesota?

-First, we participate in the state’s Commercial and Residential Energy Code update processes.
-DLI is actively evaluating the residential provisions of the 2021 IECC and held a hearing August 23, 2022.
-Together with our partners, Fresh Energy has prepared comments, testimony, and a coalition to voice strong support for 1) adopting the 2021 IECC and its considerable energy savings potential, 2) advocating against amendments that weaken and reduce the efficiency of the model code, and 3) supporting amendments that strengthen the efficiency and emissions reductions of the model code.
-The August hearing is just one step in a longer process which will also include technical advisory groups (TAGs), where we will continue to make the case for more efficiency and more savings.
+First, we are participating in the state’s Commercial and Residential Energy Code TAGs and the Residential Building Code TAG.
+Together with our partners, Fresh Energy has prepared comments, testimony, and a coalition to voice strong support for 1) adopting the latest energy codes, 2) advocating against amendments that weaken the efficiency of the code and cut into critical energy savings potential, and 3) supporting amendments that strengthen the efficiency and emissions reductions of the model code.

 Phew.
 I know that was a lot of information.
 But give yourself a pat on the back for learning a bit about building and energy codes and why they are such an important tool to address climate change.
-And stay tuned for future buildings-related pieces (did you hear we recently launched a new Buildings program?) from your friends at Fresh Energy.
+And stay tuned for future buildings-related pieces from your friends at Fresh Energy.